-The voter registration list of each county, as incorporated into the electronic data base, shall consist of the most current official registers of voters of all election districts in the county arranged in the order (alphabetical, numerical, or otherwise) in which the official registers are customarily kept by the county clerk.
+The voter registration list of each county, as incorporated into the electronic database, shall consist of the most current official registers of voters of all election districts in the county arranged in the order (alphabetical, numerical, or otherwise) in which the official registers are customarily kept by the county clerk.

-- E. Voter Registration Lists and Other Records to be Available.
-As provided in subsection 1863(d) of the Act, State of Utah and local government officials having custody, possession, or control of voter registration lists, lists of actual voters, or other appropriate records, shall make such lists and records available to the Clerk, or any deputy clerk, for inspection, reproduction, and copying at all reasonable times as the Clerk may deem necessary and proper for the performance of duties under the Act. - F. Master Jury Wheel.
+E. Voter Registration Lists and Other Records to be Available.
+As provided in subsection 1863(d) of the Act, State of Utah and local government officials having custody, possession; or control of voter registration lists, lists of actual voters, or other appropriate records, shall make such lists and records available to the Clerk, or any deputy clerk, for inspection, reproduction, and copying at all reasonable times as the Clerk may deem necessary and proper for the performance of duties under the Act.

+F. Master Jury Wheel.
 The Clerk shall maintain one master jury wheel for the District.
-The names of all persons randomly selected from the voter registration lists of all the counties in the District shall be placed in the master jury wheel.
-The minimum number of names to be placed initially in the master jury wheel shall be 20,000.
+The names of all persons randomly selected from the voter registration lists of all the counties in the District shall be placed in the master jury wheel consistent with the proportionality requirements of Section D. The minimum number of names to be placed initially in the master jury wheel for each jury division, pursuant to section 1863(b)(4) of the Act shall be: